Platform One Party Bus Onboarding Process

 - Open a Pipeline Issues ticket for failed pipeline stages.

-- Open a Pipeline Exception request ticket to whitelist CVE's from the dependency, sonarqube, twistlock and fortify stages.
+- Open a Pipeline Exception request ticket to whitelist Common Vulnerabilities and Exposures (CVEs) from the dependency, Sonarqube, Twistlock, and GitLab SAST stages.

 - Open a new Pipeline Request ticket to request another pipeline be created for a new project added to your repo.